ariejan/i6502/README.md

 ## Background

-The MOS 6502 Microprocessor has been around sinc 1975 and is used in many popular systems, like the Apple II, Amiga 2600, Commodore 64 and the Nintendo Entertainment System (NES).
+The MOS 6502 Microprocessor has been around sinc 1975 and is used in many popular systems, like the Apple II, Atari 2600, Commodore 64 and the Nintendo Entertainment System (NES).

 It features an 8-bit accumulator and ALU, two 8-bit index registers and a 16-bit memory bus, allowing the processor to access up to 64kB of memory.